HackClub7/teirranode/README.md

 Benefits
 This solution brings significant improvements to the current land ownership system:

-Increased Transparency: The decentralized nature of blockchain ensures that all transactions are public, tamper-proof, and immutable, fostering trust between parties.
+Increased Transparency: The decentralized nature of blockchain ensures that all transactions are public, tamper-proof and immutable, fostering trust between parties.
 Secure Transactions: Smart contracts ensure that funds are held in escrow until all conditions of the sale are met, reducing the risk of fraud.
 Efficient Land Transfers: Automated processes within the smart contracts streamline land transactions, significantly reducing the time and cost involved in land transfers.
 Improved Record Maintenance: Ownership records are stored permanently on the blockchain, reducing the risk of disputes caused by lost or altered documents.